Regional Economic Studies Institute (RESI)

 RESI of Towson University is the trusted expert on Maryland’s economy.

-The Regional Economic Studies Institute has over 25 years of experience providing a vast array of economic and policy analysis services.
-Our solutions empower public, private, and nonprofit organizational decision-making throughout Maryland and across the region.
+The Regional Economic Studies Institute has 35 years of experience providing a vast array of economic and policy analysis services.
+Our solutions empower public, private and nonprofit organizational decision-making throughout Maryland and across the region.
 As economic factors and public policy are ever-evolving, RESI works to boost and expand services and expertise to meet the needs of our partners.

 Formed in 1989 at the University of Baltimore, RESI moved to Towson University in 1996.
 Since that time, RESI has established itself as the leading expert on Maryland's economy.
 Our team of economists and researchers are dedicated to providing the highest level of service while emphasizing an interdisciplinary approach that combines knowledge and methodology with technology.